The Queen Charlotte Track is a unique partnership between DOC, Marlborough District Council and private landowners.

-There are many places to stay along the way, either in private accommodation or in Department of Conservation campsites.
+There are many places to stay along the way, either in private accommodation or in DOC campsites.
 Road and boat transport services (who will carry your pack for you each day) are available from Picton.
 Mountain biking is allowed on the track all year round except for the section from Ship Cove to Kenepuru Saddle, which is closed in the busy summer season between 1 December and 28 February.

 View the Queen Charlotte Track brochure (3,560K).